wallacebrf/Synology-to-TrueNAS/README.md

 - To run the task right away, click the "play" icon

-- This will sync the particualr shared folder from the Synology System, HOWEVER we have configured rsync to perform a dry run using the `--dry-run` `auxiliary parameters`.
-We have also told it to log everythign to `/mnt/volume1/web/logging/syno_sync.log`.
+- This will sync the particular shared folder from the Synology System, HOWEVER we have configured rsync to perform a dry run using the `--dry-run` `auxiliary parameters`.
+We have also told it to log everything to `/mnt/volume1/web/logging/syno_sync.log`.
-- After the task completes, open the log file and ensure no errors occured and that the data would have been copied properly.
+- After the task completes, open the log file and ensure no errors occurred and that the data would have been copied properly.
 - If everything looks good, edit the rsync task and remove the `--dry-run` entry by changing the `auxiliary parameters` to `-hv --password-file=/mnt/volume1/web/logging/syno.pw --log-file=/mnt/volume1/web/logging/syno_sync.log`
-- Since we are just copying the data, once the copy process is done, delete the task, and create a new task with the same settings but for another shared folder on the Synology until all shared folders that need to be copied over are sucessfully copied.
+- Since we are just copying the data, once the copy process is done, delete the task, and create a new task with the same settings but for another shared folder on the Synology until all shared folders that need to be copied over are successfully copied.

 ## 28.)
 File Managers
 <div id="File_Managers"></div>

-Synology's File Manager is a fantastic app that is unfortunatyely missing from TrueNAS.
+Synology's File Manager is a fantastic app that is unfortunately missing from TrueNAS.
 I tried other apps like  <a href="https://filebrowser.org/">FileBrowser</a> but it did not support recycle bins and it did not show the active status of file copy and move activities like Synology File Manager.

-I wanted something that would show me the speed files were copying/moving and I wnated something that would show me the percent complete.
+I wanted something that would show me the speed files were copying/moving and I wanted something that would show me the percent complete.
 I found <a href="https://mariushosting.com/synology-install-double-commander-with-portainer/">This Article</a> that talked about <a href="https://doublecmd.sourceforge.io/">DoubleCommander</a>.

 This app does everything i was looking for.
-It has support for recycle bins, and shows the speed and progress of copy and move processes, and it allows you to CANCEL current active copy/move processes all in a nice web accessable GUI.
+It has support for recycle bins, and shows the speed and progress of copy and move processes, and it allows you to CANCEL current active copy/move processes all in a nice web accessible GUI.

 I have my <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/blob/main/doublecommander/docker-compose.yaml">docker-compose.yaml</a> file available.
 Some notes on the configuration, i have

 ```
-cap_drop:     #removing the ability of the container to create outside network connections to block access to the internet
+cap_drop:     #removing the ability of the container to create outside network connections to block access to the Internet
       - NET_RAW
       - NET_ADMIN
     dns:
-      - "0.0.0.0"    #removing the ability of the container to resolve DNS connections to block access to the internet
+      - "0.0.0.0"    #removing the ability of the container to resolve DNS connections to block access to the Internet
     container_name: Double-Commander
 ```

-to prevent the container from accessing any external network. since his app will have basically read/write access to my ENTIRE server basically, i want to make sure it has little to no ablity to phone home any informaiton.
+to prevent the container from accessing any external network. since his app will have basically read/write access to my ENTIRE server basically, i want to make sure it has little to no ability to phone home any information.